 The Deep Dark has fallen.

-The wood creaked as the string tensed, the arrow was pulled as far as it could go.
-My hands slowly stopped shaking as I took a deep breath and zoomed into my prey.
+The wood of the bow creaked as the string tensed, the arrow was pulled as far as it could go.
+My hands slowly stopped shaking as I took a deep breath and zoomed in on my prey.

 The war ended.

-I let go of the arrow, the tensile strength from the string silently snapped; all the built-up tension sent it flying in an instant burst of energy.
+I let go of the arrow, the tensile strength from the string silently snapped; the arrow was sent flying with a burst of energy.
 It zipped past the trees and foliage, the wind caused it to wobble midair as it hit the animal’s fur with a dull sound.
-A yelp of pain came from the small critter falling to its side shortly thereafter.
+A yelp of pain came from the small critter as it died, falling to its side.

 The elves emerged victorious; the dark elves of the Deep Dark are no more.

 I shook my head and perched the bow behind my back.
-My fingers had stopped aching from the bowstring after the callus built up from hunting and food scavenging.
-I placed my hand on the white tree bark, its surface staining the palm of my hand with its pale dust.
-I ignored it and dropped down from the tree branch I was sitting on.
+My fingers had stopped aching from the bowstring after the callus built up from hunting and food scavenging, placing my hand on the tree bark stained it with a pale white dust.
+I ignored it and dropped down from the tree branch I was on.

-The white grass and damp dirt cushioned my fall as I landed on my legs, the shock traveled through my bones with a dull pain that quickly subsided.
-I dusted my hands off, trying to get rid of the white dust, a constant reminder of the things that happened.
-A sigh left me as I walked through the tall grass, eventually reaching the prey I had just hunted.
-I reached my hand and grabbed it by its tails.
+White grass and damp dirt cushioned my fall, the shock traveled through my bones with a dull pain that quickly subsided.
+I dusted my hands off, trying to get rid of the dust, a constant reminder of the things that happened.
+A sigh left me as I walked through the tall grass, eventually reaching the prey I had just slain.
+I grabbed it by its tails and moved forward.

 A small critter.
 I never knew what they were called but their beady eyes, sharp ears, and quick reflexes always made them a pain to catch.
 The most defining features were two bushy tails and its orange fur that was currently pale like snow.
 As I took in a breath, a cough caught in my throat from the ashen dust that lingered in the air.